What is copywriting?

 Most projects begin with a client meeting, either in-person or on the phone/Skype.
 This is where we iron out details such as style, tone, goals, and audience to create the project brief.

 The meeting can also serve as a consultation to map out the project length, budget, and timeline if not agreed to beforehand.
-I take a 50% deposit with first-time clients.
+I take a 50% deposit before beginning a project.

-This can include interviews with clients or others, market and topic research, and reading additional information supplied by the client.
+This can include interviews with clients or industry experts, market and topic research, and reading any additional information supplied by the client.

 3. Draft One